spirit-warrior/ammas-tour-2024/README.md

 ---

-We are requested to build a smaller peetham with the following dimensions:
+We are planning to build a smaller peetham with the following dimensions:

 - Width, side-to-side - 47 inches
 - Length, front-to-back - 34 inches